mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There is a tendency among players to be blinded by the UWP, and to treat each dot on the star system hex map as a single location.
-Many times adventurers visit a world and have an adventure there, then move on thinking they have ‘done’ that world.
+Many times adventurers visit a world and have an adventure there, then move on thinking they have 'done' that world.
 To do so is to miss out on the vast potential that each star system offers.
 There is, after all, only so much information that can be conveyed by a UWP code and the closer the adventurers get to something, the more